MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

    SvcDomainName if they are not already available.
 These are the preferred SvcFieldValue and IP addresses.
 If the connection fails, the client MAY try to connect using values from a lower-priority record.
-   If none of the options succeed, the client SHOULD connect to the authority address directly.
+   If none of the options succeed, the client SHOULD connect to $HOST_QNAME directly.
+   If that fails, the client SHOULD fall back to $HOST.

 5. If a SVCB record for $SVCB_QNAME does not exist, the received AAAA and/or A records are the preferred IP addresses and there is no SvcFieldValue.